 Roseland · TR2

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Veryan, that work is shaped by the place itself — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward traditional cob and granite cottages and the famous five round cottages.
+A TR2 site visit comes before a Veryan sketch, every time — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward Victorian rectory-style houses and the famous five round cottages.

 • Conservation Area